nidhiverma-prog/Pizza_API/README.md

 Steps to Run The Project:
 1.create virtual environment and install all the package listed in Requirements.txt file 2.Activate the virtual environment by env_name\Scripts\activate.
-3.Go inside the directory pizza_site
+3.Go inside the directory pizza_site.
 4.Run command python manage.py runserver.